isomorphisms/economics/README.md

 ###### venture capital

-Luigi Zingales, a "professor of entrepreneurship and risk" who has taken no risks and never started a company, cites venture capital as
+Luigi Zingales, a "professor of entrepreneurship and risk" who has taken no risks and never started a company, cites venture capital as a great example of an American success story

 - kauffman report
 - crunchbase failures